 To assure confidentiality, outside evaluations solicited by the P&T Committee will not be shown to members of the department or to the candidate.
 The Committee will, however, provide the department with a summary of key points from the external letters if the Committee recommendation differs from that of the department.

 All letters of reference solicited and received by the department and SSE P&T Committee shall be forwarded to the Dean.
+Letters should follow the SSE template.
+For a sample of the letter click here.
 For letters of reference that are submitted electronically, the transmittal email should be submitted to the Dean along with a hard copy of the letter.

 Any member of the committee may vote on any case, if eligible and if there is no conflict of interest.